 This mackerel ceviche is fresh and punchy, mixed up with some avocado, carrot, and jalapeño.
 You should order it, but know that one order won’t go much farther than two people.

 This raw scallop dish from the mariscos section of the menu is a must order.
 The scallops are perfect, and they swim in a fresh herb puree that we almost finished with the straw from our drinks.

 Lightly fried tilefish on a fresh tortilla.
 These things are simple and awesome.
 You won’t want to share.

 Never has there been a time when we have ordered a carnitas taco and not been very happy that we did.
 These pulled pork bad boys are perfect.

 This is a brisket taco with some onion and cilantro.
 It was our least favorite taco, which is probably kind of like having a least favorite child.
 I mean, you still like it and all.
 Just not as much as the other ones.

-To be honest, we think the last “gordita” we had came in a Taco Bell wrapper and probably had Fritos in it or some sh*t.
-Let’s agree that whatever that was, it probably wasn’t a gordita.
-This neat little pocket of fried dough with chicharron and queso fresco in it, however, is what all gorditas shall be judge by henceforth.
+This neat little pocket of fried dough with chicharron and queso fresco in it is what all gorditas shall be judge by henceforth.
 Good lord this thing is awesome.